-If you’ve been following through in our recent posts updates.
-By now, you must have had a better understanding of what affiliate marketing is.
-How it works.
-Things to avoid, and how to make a decent income from it.
+If you’ve been following through in our recent post updates.
+By now, you must have had a better understanding of what affiliate marketing is, and how it works.
+Things to avoid and how to make a decent income from it.

 I have covered many aspects of affiliate marketing in a series of posts on this blog.
 If you’re new to affiliate marketing, look at those posts first.
 You can find them here.

 One of the most frequent questions I received was about affiliate marketing without a blog.
 Some of my audience doesn’t have a website, but they like making money from affiliate marketing.

 I will answer the question below.

 I also provide some tactics you can leverage to run affiliate marketing without a blog.
 You will learn how to turn what you’re doing at the moment into affiliate marketing tools.

 So read on…